gmc-code/PC-microbit-micropython/docs/images/images_by_setting_pixels.rst

 .. py:function:: display.set_pixel(x, y, value)

-    Set the brightness of the LED at column x and row y to value, which has to be an integer between 0 and 9.
+    Set the brightness of the LED at column x and row y to value, which has to be an integer between 0 and 9, where 0 is off and 9 is full brightness.

 | The code below turns on the pixel in the top left with full brightness.